 Inject local anesthetic subcutaneously and into the dermis at the planned entry site.

-Insert the 22-gauge needle attached to a 5-mL syringe into the entry site perpendicular to the abdominal wall (this is typically pointing 10 to 20° caudally from the true vertical because the abdominal wall in children slopes down to the symphysis pubis).
+Insert the 22-gauge needle attached to a 5-mL syringe into the entry site vertically into the abdominal wall about the breadth of 2 fingers above the pubic bone in the midline.
+(This is typically pointing 10 to 20° caudally from the true vertical because the abdominal wall in children slopes down to the symphysis pubis.)

 Aspirate while advancing.
 Urine will appear in the syringe.

 If urine is not obtained, withdraw the needle to the subcutaneous tissue but do not withdraw completely.
-Then redirect the needle in a more caudad direction, this time keeping the needle and syringe vertical to the abdominal wall.
+Then redirect the needle closer to the pubic bone in a downwards direction.

 Consider using ultrasound to identify the bladder for real-time ultrasound guidance.
 Place a sterile cover on the ultrasound probe.
 Place the probe on the abdominal wall just inferior to the planned needle-insertion site.
 Follow the needle as it advances through the anterior abdominal wall and into the bladder.
 When the needle is in the bladder, aspirate the urine.